OAXACA

 5 days + 5 nights

-We’ll also do a studio visit with local artist, Sabino Guiso, known for his bold sculptures and paintings that incorporate a diverse range of materials — from honey and tortillas to smoke and neon light.
+Later the the day, we’ll visit the studio of renowned Oaxacan artist Sabino Guiso, discovering his bold sculptures and paintings that incorporate a diverse range of materials — from honey and tortillas to smoke and neon light.
 He will share his process and the inspiration he draws from living and working in Oaxaca.

 Guided by the local Indigenous community, we’ll learn about the local plants and forage wild greens and mushrooms.